 In Bash you can start new processes (theads) on the background simply by running a command with ampersand &.
-The wait command can be used to wait until all background processes have finished (to wait for a certain process do wait PID where PID is a process ID).
-So here’s a simple pseudocode for parallel processing:
+The wait

-if [ "$NPROC" -ge 4 ]; then
+for ARG in $*; do command $ARG & NPROC=$(($NPROC+1)) if [ "$NPROC" -ge 4 ]; then wait NPROC=0 fi done

 I.e. you run 4 processes at a time and wait until all of them have finished before executing the next four.
 This is a sufficient solution if all of the processes take equally long to finish.
 However this is suboptimal if running time of the processes vary a lot.

 A better solution is to track the process IDs and poll if all of them are still running.
-In Bash $! returns the ID of last initiated background process.
-If a process is running, the corresponding PID is found in directory /proc/.
+In Bash $!

-Based on the ideas given in a Ubuntu forum thread and a template on command line parsing, I wrote a simple script “parallel” that allows you to run virtually any simple command concurrently.
+Based on the ideas given in a Ubuntu forum thread and a template on command line parsing, I wrote a simple script “parallel

-Assume that you have a program proc and you want to run something like proc *.jpg using three concurrent processes.
-Then simply do
+and you want to run something like proc *.jpg

 parallel -j 3 proc *.jpg

 The script takes care of dividing the task.
-Obviously -j 3 stands for three simultaneous jobs.
+Obviously -j 3

 If you need command line options, use quotes to separate the command from the variable arguments, e.g.